appveyor/website/NJekyll/site/docs/branches.md

 AppVeyor has built-in multi-branch support.

-**Default branch** which can be specified on the General tab of project settings is built whenever a new build is started from *UI*, *schedule* or *API*.
+**Default branch** which can be specified on the General tab of project settings is built whenever a new build is started from *Projects UI*, *schedule* or *API*.
 When you do a push to the repository AppVeyor will start a new build of the branch in the last commit of the push data.